Correct as of: 22/05/2015.

 The majority of gas companies will offer various discounts on their tariffs to customers willing to pay by direct debit and manage their bills online.

 If you are currently paying for your gas and electricity from two separate providers you may be able to save money by opting for a duel fuel supplier instead.
-Before committing to a UK gas tariff it makes sense to check whether you could get a cheaper gas company with a discount on both by opting to combine the two.
+Before committing to a UK gas tariff it makes sense to check whether you could get a discount on both by opting to combine the two.

-The main determining factor which will make a gas tariff cheap or expensive is the rate you are charged per kWh.
+The main determining factor that will make a gas tariff cheap or expensive is the rate you are charged per kWh.

 The amount you are charged per kWh will vary depending on the gas company, the type of tariff you choose and where you live.